-- 8.4 This Statement demonstrates that there are no adverse impacts of granting planning permission that would significantly or demonstrably outweigh the benefits of a new home of a high-quality design, in a sustainable location and which makes effective use of land.
-The proposal will make a small but important contribution towards the supply of much needed new homes within the District without resulting in any harm to the local environment or significant conflict with the Council's spatial strategy.
-Therefore, in accordance with paragraphs 11 and 39 of the NPPF and HDPF policy 1, planning permission should be granted for the sustainable development proposed.
+8.4 This Statement demonstrates that there are no adverse impacts of granting planning permission that would significantly or demonstrably outweigh the benefits of two new homes of a high-quality design, in a sustainable location and which make efficient use of land.
+The proposal will make a small but important contribution towards the supply of much needed new homes within the district without resulting in any harm to the local environment or significant conflict with the Council's spatial strategy.
+Therefore, in accordance with paragraphs 11 and 39 of the NPPF and HDPF Policy 1, planning permission should be granted for the sustainable development proposed.